ysxienn/BPFinder/README.md

 # Requirements and installation
 1. BPFinder was written and tested on Java with version "1.8.0_201". **Java with version "1.8.0_201"(or higher)** need to be installed to work with BPFinder.
 2. The data required for BPFinder program to find branched pathways are preserved in MySQL Database with version "8.0.14".
 To work with BPFinder, **MySQL Database with version "8.0.14"(or higher)** need to be installed.
 3. To output resulting branched pathways by directed graph, the results can be visualized using the graph visualization software graphViz with version "2.38.0".
-User can install **graphViz with version "2.38.0"(or higher)** to obtain the resulting branched pathways by directed graph.
+User need to  install **graphViz with version "2.38.0"(or higher)** to obtain the resulting branched pathways by directed graph.

 # Download data and program
 BPFinder program is packaged as a JAR bundle called BPFinder.jar.
 To provide ease of use, user can download **BPFinder.jar** to run BPFinder with command line(see detail in <a  href="#1">Usage</a>).
 The data required for running BPFinder is packaged as a SQL file called fga.sql, user needs to download **fga.sql** to add data to MySQL Database(see detail in <a href="#2">Dataset Preparation</a>).
 The sample configure file **"config.txt"** is a sample for adjusting the running parameters of BPFinder(see detail in <a  href="#3">Running parameters</a>).